-Note: In ABACUS v3.5.1 or earlier, if you install ELPA from source, please add a symlink to avoid the additional include file folder with version name: ln -s elpa/include/elpa-2021.05.002/elpa elpa/include/elpa to help the build system find ELPA headers.
+Note: If you install ELPA from source, please add a symlink to avoid the additional include file folder with version name: ln -s elpa/include/elpa-2021.05.002/elpa elpa/include/ elpa.
+This is a known behavior of ELPA.

 - FFTW3\DIR: Path to FFTW3.

-- CEREAL\INCLUDE\DIR: Path to the parent folder of cereal/cereal.hpp.
+- CEREAL\INCLUDE\DIR: Path to the parent folder of cereal.hpp.
 Will download from GitHub if absent.

 - Libxc\DIR: (Optional) Path to Libxc.

-Note: In ABACUS v3.5.1 or earlier, Libxc built from source with Makefile is NOT supported; please compile Libxc with CMake instead.
+Note: Building Libxc from source with Makefile does NOT support using it in CMake here.
+Please compile Libxc with CMake instead.

 - LIBRI\DIR: (Optional) Path to LibRI. - LIBCOMM\DIR: (Optional) Path to LibComm. - Components: The values of these variables should be 'ON', '1' or 'OFF', '0'.
 The default values are given below. - ENABLE\LCAO=ON: Enable LCAO calculation.
-If SCALAPACK, ELPA or CEREAL is absent and only require plane-wave calculations, the feature of calculating LCAO basis can be turned off. - ENABLE\LIBXC=OFF: Enable Libxc to suppport variety of functionals.
-If Libxc\DIR is defined, EN-ABLE\LIBXC will set to 'ON'. - ENABLE\LIBRI=OFF: Enable LibRI to suppport variety of functionals.
-If LIBRI\DIR and LIB-COMM\DIR is defined, ENABLE\LIBRI will set to 'ON'. - USE OPENMP=ON: Enable OpenMP support.
-Building ABACUS without OpenMP is not fully tested yet. - BUILD TESTING=OFF: Build unit tests. - ENABLE\GOOGLEBENCH=OFF: Build performance tests - ENABLE\MPI=ON: Enable MPI parallel compilation.
+If SCALAPACK, ELPA or CEREAL is absent and only require plane-wave calculations, the feature of calculating LCAO basis can be turned off. - ENABLE\LIBXC=OFF: Enable Libxc to support variety of functionals.
+If Libxc\DIR is defined, EN-ABLE\LIBXC will set to 'ON'. - ENABLE\LIBRI=OFF: Enable LibRI to support variety of functionals.
+If LIBRI\DIR and LIB-COMM\DIR is defined, ENABLE\LIBRI will set to 'ON'. - USE\OPENMP=ON: Enable OpenMP support.
+Building ABACUS without OpenMP is not fully tested yet. - BUILD\TESTING=OFF: Build unit tests. - ENABLE\MPI=ON: Enable MPI parallel compilation.
 If set to OFF, a serial version of ABACUS with PW basis only will be compiled.
 Currently serial version of ABACUS with LCAO basis is not supported yet, so ENABLE\LCAO will be automatically set to OFF. - ENABLE\COVERAGE=OFF: Build ABACUS executable supporting coverage analysis.
 This feature has a drastic impact on performance. - ENABLE\ASAN=OFF: Build with Address Sanitizer.
-This feature would help detecting memory problems. - USE\ELPA=ON: Use ELPA library in LCAO calculations.
+This feature would help detecting memory problems.
+Only supports GCC. - USE\ELPA=ON: Use ELPA library in LCAO calculations.
 If this value is set to OFF, ABACUS can be compiled without ELPA library.

+'''

 Here is an example:

 '''

-CXX=mpiicpc cmake -B build -DCMAKE_INSTALL_PREFIX=^{\prime}abacus -DELPA_DIR=^{\prime}elpa-2016.05. \rightarrow004/build -DCEREAL_INCLUDE_DIR=^{\prime}/cereal/include
+''' CXX=mpiicpc cmake -B build -DCMAKE_INSTALL_PREFIX=~/abacus -DELPA_DIR=~/elpa-2016.05.

-'''
+\rightarrow004/build -DCEREAL_INCLUDE_DIR=~/cereal/include '''